 The most common way to do the Mount Batur sunrise hike is to book a tour including hotel pick up.
 Four Elements Adventure company offers the tour including pick up, drop off, breakfast, lunch, drinking water and safety gear such as a headlamp.
 This will make the whole experience a bit easier as you don’t have to drive yourself in the dark towards Kintamani in the middle of the night.
 And believe me, after the hike you definitely want to have a nap in the airconditioned car instead of driving back to your hotel in the heat of the day.

 Best time to hike the Mount Batur

 The best time to hike the Mount Batur volcano is in the dry season.
-Roughly from May until September, but any other period when it’s dry could be a good time.
-It might get dangerous as slides may arise or rocks can be slippery in rainy season.
-That also brings us to the subject of wearing quality hiking shoes with grip.
+Roughly from May until October, but any other period when it’s dry could be a good time.
+During the rainy season it might get dangerous as slides may arise or rocks can be slippery.
+That also brings us to the subject of wearing quality hiking shoes with good grip.
 But I’ll get more into that later with “What to prepare before you hike Mount Batur”.

 How hard is the Mount Batur sunrise trekking?

 This question is quite subjective as it all depends on your fitness level and experience in hiking.
 It was interesting for us to do the Mount Batur sunrise hike in 2019 and 2021 to compare.
 Also because we did a different and shorter route in 2021.
 Overall I think the Mount Batur hike is a moderate hike and doable for everyone with little to no hiking experience.
 Of course the way up you are hiking in the dark, so you will have to hike with your full attention and need a headlamp or flashlight.